Computer Science response to COVID-19.

-Academic advisors should be available to help with summer/fall 2020 registration.
-Contact your advisor by email to set up advising appointments.
+Academic advisors should be available to help with Summer/Fall 2021 registration.
+Registration for Summer/Fall 2021 begins April 12, 2021.
+Contact your advisor by email to set up advising appointments well in advance of your registration date.
 Appointments may be conducted by phone, or video-conferencing using tools such as Skype, Zoom, etc. If you don't know who your advisor is or can't reach them, please contact Robin at RobinPowell@missouristate.edu.
 She can let you know who your advisor is and maybe help get in contact with them.

 Dr. Ajay Katangur, Department Head

 Working from home: 8:00 am to 5:00 pm Monday through Friday

 Robin Powell, Administrative Assistant

 In the office (Cheek 203C): 8:00 am to noon Tuesdays and Thursdays (if the weather is bad, may work from home)

 Working from home: 1:00 pm to 5:00 pm Tuesdays and Thursdays

 Working from home: 8:00 am to noon and 1:00 pm to 5:00 pm Mondays, Wednesdays and Fridays

 Phone: 417-836-4157 Leave a message

 Computer Science (CS) is the study of computers and computational systems.
 Computer scientists create systems that are correct, reliable, and efficient.